Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 - Assisted with market analysis and research for clients of various kinds

-- Developed strong skills with Excel and PowerPoint
+- Have developed strong skills for Excel and PowerPoint

 - Volunteer, DEF Nonprofit, 2018-2020